hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 		cd /vmware-tools-distrib
 		./vmware-tools-install.pl  --default

-	Verify that VMWare Tools is running.
+	Verify that VMWare Tools is running using the following command:

+		service vmware-tools status

 	Do not proceed with the installation if VMWare Tools is not running.

-	Follow the instructions to continue the installation.

 8. When the installation completes, shutdown the OVSvApp appliance.